-Maura Scott is the Madeline Duncan Rolland Professor of Business Administration at Florida State University (Ph.D.
+Maura Scott is the Persis E. Rockwood Professor of Marketing at Florida State University’s College of Business (Ph.D.
 Arizona State University, M.S. and B.S.
 Purdue University).
-Her research interests include over-consumption behavior, goal setting, and self-regulation, with a focus on consumer and societal well-being.
-She is interested in studying how to help improve consumer financial decision-making and consumer health decision-making, particularly among vulnerable populations.
-Maura has published in the Journal of Consumer Research, Journal of Marketing Research, Journal of Consumer Psychology, Journal of the Academy of Marketing Science, Journal of Public Policy & Marketing, among other leading journals.
+Her research interests include consumer behavior, consumer and societal well-being, public policy, and services marketing.
+She is interested in studying how to help improve consumers’ financial, health, and food decisions, particularly among vulnerable populations.

 Her industry background includes marketing management roles at 3M Company (new product development), Dial Corporation (brand management) and Motorola (marketing research).
 Her scholarly research has involved collaborations with financial institutions and healthcare organizations.
 Maura's research is inspired by the literature, her industry experience, and attention to pressing social issues in the world today.